Tel Yarmuth: Early Bronze Age

+of occupational overburden and have therefore not been excavated.
+The entire site including the lower town was heavily occupied in the Early Bronze (EB) II and III periods.
+The site was abandoned around 2400 BC, during EB III and only saw sporadic small levels of occupation on the acropolis alone.

-The EB II and III monumental construction includes the large "White Building", a plastered masonry broad-room temple with a side altar.
-In this period two large palaces were built with one, Palace B1, measuring 1750 square meters and the other, Palace B2, measuring 6000 square meters.
+The Early Bronze II and III periods monumental construction began including the large "White Building", a plastered masonry broad-room temple with a side altar.
+In EB II a small palace was constructed (B1), termed a "proto-palace by the excavators, measuring 1750 square meters.
+In EB IIIA a large palace (B2) was built measuring 6000 square meters was built on top of the first palace.
+This palace was destroyed in the EB IIIB period.
 At its peak the city had massive sophisticated fortifications and a large main city gate (Area E).
-The first city wall (Wall A) was made of stone, was 6 meters deep and is preserved to 4 meters in height.
-A larger wall (Wall B) was later added outside of that built of cyclopean construction.
-The fortifications were subsequently improved even further.
+The first city wall (Wall A) was made of stone, was 6 meters deep and is preserved to 4 meters in height and a glacis added to its exterior.
+A larger wall (Wall B) was later added 20 meters outside of that built of cyclopean construction.
+The fortifications were subsequently improved even further by filling in the area between the two walls.
 A number of EB III flint Canaanite blades, believed to be used as sickle inserts or in threshing, were found.